 Approvals will factor in considerations such as recency of similar fundraiser, timing of most recent fundraiser, similar campaigns and safety risk posed with player participation (e.g. does the location of the fundraiser put players in a safety risk).

 Once the campaign has been approved by the Fundraising Committee, the campaign execution and administration is the responsibility of the team.

-Please provide a one-page summary of your desired fundraising campaign to the Fundraising Committee indicating the following information.
+Please provide a summary of your desired fundraising campaign to the Fundraising Committee by completing this form:

 Organization of a fundraising committee typically makes execution of fundraising events easier.

 If you are using an official facility, site, for your campaign, ensure you have verified requirements and permissions for your sale in advance.
 For example, sites like THPRD require vendor applications* with fees be submitted or have unique insurance requirements.
 Teams are responsible for factoring in the timing and cost of these items into their campaign plan and budget.

 * Currently THPRD requires 45 days approval period and $200 fee

 Execution tasks may include, but are not limited to, communication to team families, gathering of necessary supplies for the campaign, coordinating location, set-up and clean- up, results communication back to the team.